-Developed by Corning Inc., Gorilla Glass is a glass made from a material called alkali-aluminosilicate, which is formed by bonding aluminum, silicone and oxygen together.
-It’s not a material you’d find anywhere in nature, or rather, Corning started its development in mid-2005.
-It was designed to be resistant to damage and scratches, lightweight, and thin (0.4 mm thick).
+Developed by Corning Inc., Gorilla Glass is a glass made from a material called alkali-aluminosilicate, which is formed by bonding aluminum, silicon, and oxygen together.
+Corning started developing Gorilla Glass technology starting in mid-2005.
+It was designed to make smartphones and handheld devices resistant to damage and scratches while also being lightweight and thin.

-However, Gorilla Glass wasn’t the first advance Corning made in this sector.
-Formerly known as Chemcor, the company developed other types of resistant glasses that were used on household items, ophthalmic devices, and for car, aerospace and pharmaceutical applications.
-With smartphones, however, Corning's real success started in 2010.
+However, Gorilla Glass wasn’t the first advancement Corning made in this sector.
+The company was formerly known as Chemcor, and they had been in the business of manufacturing resistant glasses that were used on household items, ophthalmic devices, cars, aerospace, and pharmaceutical applications.
+Ironic, considering Corning is now mostly now for its glass on smartphones.

-In 2012, Corning released Gorilla Glass 2 at the CES.
+In 2012, Corning released Gorilla Glass 2 at CES.
 The glass was just as resistant, but its main update was its thickness.
 The second generation was 20% thinner than the first model.
-In lab tests, it could hold up to 50 kg of pressure without cracking or breaking.
+In lab tests, it could withstand up to 50 kg of pressure without cracking or breaking.

 Gorilla Glass 3 glass brought even more resistance with it, unlike the previous version which was more focused on thickness.
 This is also the generation that introduced Native Damage Resistance (NDR) technology, which allowed the glass to handle even deeper scratches.
 According to Corning, the third generation prevented up to 35% of the scratches on the display.